IBM/universal-connectors/filter-plugin/logstash-filter-postgres-ibmcloud-guardium/README.md

 ## 3. Viewing the Audit logs

-### Creating an instance of IBM Log Analysis on IBM Cloud
+### Creating an instance of IBM Cloud Log
-1. On the home page, search and select **IBM Log Analysis** option to create an instance.
+1. On the home page, search and select **IBM Cloud Log** option to create an instance.
 2. Choose Location (e.g.-`Dallas (us-south)`).
 3. In the Pricing Plan field, select **7 days Log Search**.
 4. Enter the Service Name (e.g.- *IBM Log Analysis Test-1*).